← All stories

 Scene 5 / 7

-Tuku tilted his head and watched for a bit.
-Then he said, plain as anything, “Baba, why don't you tie the pot on your back?
-Then you could climb.”
+His son tipped his head to one side and watched for a while.
+Then he said, plain as anything, "Papa why not tie the pot on your back instead?"
 All eight of Anansi's legs froze at once.
-A whole pot of the world's wisdom was his and yet this one little thing, only his little Tuku had known.
+A whole pot of the world's wisdom and only his little son had thought of that.

 Scene 6 / 7